 The next best thing is a fresh food diet.
 Not only are these foods specifically formulated to contain everything dogs need for their health, but as the food is fresh, its ingredients are typically far less processed than kibbles and canned food, which are subjected to intense heat and pressure to transform them from food into their final, shelf-stable form.
 And with fresh food still resembling actual food by the time it reaches your pup, you can truly tell what’s in it.
 Some are even made with human grade ingredients in USDA-certified kitchens, so you can actually taste it for yourself.

 If you’ve ruled out external factors, food allergies and sensitivities are incredibly common causes of irritation for dogs, so it shouldn’t be surprising if one turns out to be the culprit in giving your dog grief.
 A vet visit is always recommended, but it’s actually recommended that all dogs suspected of having an allergic skin condition should be investigated for CAFR using an elimination diet.

 When it comes to your part, what you feed your dog can have outsized effects on their overall well-being, not just in remedying apparent issues.
 From helping your dog avoid allergens and undesirable ingredients, to ensuring it’s getting a balanced, complete, and healthy diet that will help it avoid increasingly common issues — such as obesity, organ troubles, and digestive distress.

-High-quality fresh food helps your dog to be comfortable inside and out, and appropriately fuels it to live its best, fullest life possible.
-And while it may not be the solution to everything that ails your dog, good nutrition and healthy nourishment certainly never hurt.
+High-quality fresh food helps your dog to be comfortable inside and out, and appropriately fuels them to live their best, fullest life possible.

 Image: Matthew Henry.